jchip/optional-require/README.md

 # Optional Require

-Allows you to require a module only if it exists.
+NodeJS Require that let you handle module not found error without try/catch.
+Allows you to gracefully require a module only if it exists and contains no error.

 # Usage